prataprc/prataprc.github.io/_posts/2013-05-23-sudoku-in-erlang.md

 ![par](media/sudokucharts/par.png)

-we can observe that simple concurrency scales linearly with number of cores.
+We can observe that simple concurrency scales linearly with number of cores.

 When performance of concurrent algorithm, executed one after another in sequential mode, is plotted on single-core, 2-core, and 4-core variants,

 ![conc](media/sudokucharts/conc.png)

-shows that there is no improvement of using a concurrent version of the algorithm and neither a overhead of using it.
+Shows that there is no improvement of using a concurrent version of the algorithm and neither a overhead of using it.

 Let us now apply simple concurrency and concurrent backtracking algorithm for